pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add a line annotation.

-      :arg point-like p1: the starting point of the line.
+      :arg point_like p1: the starting point of the line.

-      :arg point-like p2: the end point of the line.
+      :arg point_like p2: the end point of the line.

       :rtype: :ref:`Annot`
       :returns: the created annotation.
 It is drawn with line color black and line width 1.
 To change, or attach other information (like author, creation date, line properties, colors, line ends, etc.) use methods of :ref:`Annot`.
 The **rectangle** is automatically created to contain both points, each one surrounded by a circle of radius 3 (= 3 * line width) to make room for any line end symbols.
 Use methods of :ref:`Annot` to make any changes.